thakurdiwakar/Interview-Skills-Development/.github/ISSUE_TEMPLATE/new_question.md

+---
+name: Add new Question/Project
+about: Create a report to help us improve
+title: ''
+labels: ''
+assignees: ''

+---

 ## Describe the question/project you want to add with tech stack
 <!-- A clear and concise description of the new question you want to add and the relevant technology stack. -->